Engineering: 2026 Construction Work

 CONSTRUCTION IMPACT

-Sections of road will require closures throughout the construction period.
 Notices will be delivered to impacted residents a minimum of 48 hours prior to planned shutdowns or road closures.
 Expect equipment noise and increased numbers of construction vehicles.
 Road closures and detours will be clearly marked with traffic cones, and traffic control persons when required.
-Please follow all detour routes, drive cautiously, and protect our construction workers.
+Please follow all detour routes, drive cautiously, and protect our cone zone workers.

 TIMELINE